intel-analytics/BigDL-2.x/pyzoo/zoo/chronos/examples/onnx/README.md

 * `--epoch` Max number of epochs to train in each trial.
 Default to be 1.

 ## Prepare data
-**autotest**: We are using the `nyc taxi` provided by NAB, from 2014-07-01 to 2015-01-31 taxi fare information For more details, please refer to [here](https://raw.githubusercontent.com/numenta/NAB/v1.0/data/realKnownCause/nyc_taxi.csv)
+**autotsest**: We are using the `nyc taxi` provided by NAB, from 2014-07-01 to 2015-01-31 taxi fare information For more details, please refer to [here](https://raw.githubusercontent.com/numenta/NAB/v1.0/data/realKnownCause/nyc_taxi.csv)

 **forecaster**: For demonstration, we use the publicly available `network traffic` data repository maintained by the [WIDE project](http://mawi.wide.ad.jp/mawi/) and in particular, the network traffic traces aggregated every 2 hours (i.e. AverageRate in Mbps/Gbps and Total Bytes) in year 2018 and 2019 at the transit link of WIDE to the upstream ISP ([dataset link](http://mawi.wide.ad.jp/~agurim/dataset/))